Free Work Order Form Template

 - Tax Rate: Consult your local and state tax laws to determine how labor and/or sales should be taxed.
 The advanced work order template lets you set a different tax rate for labor and materials.

-- Taxable: The basic work order template calculates the sum of the amounts that are taxable using a SUMIF formula.
+- Taxable: The basic work order template calculates the sum of the amounts that are taxable using a SUMIF function.
 The tax is then calculated by multiplying the Taxable amount by the Tax Rate.

 - Other: The last field before the total can be used for including a discount or other types of charges.
 You should change the label to "Discount" or something that describes what the charge is for.